yairdaon/OED/README.md

 ## OED

-Code to generate figures from my paper "Measurement Clusterization in D-optimal Designs for Bayesian Linear Inverse Problems over Hilbert Spaces".
+Code to generate figures from my paper "Measurement Clusterization in Bayesian D-optimal Designs in Infinite Dimensions".

 #The Directory src/